Assessment and research projects

 This project develops a literacy assessment tool targeted at pupils in preparatory instruction in grades 3, and 7 of basic education.
 The assessment tool, known as Valu, includes general and discipline-specific assignments, drawn up on the basis of research knowledge, that measure multiliteracy.
 Valu will be web-based and multimodal.
 Its purpose is to produce information on pupils' Finnish language and literacy skills in different disciplines and indicate their support needs.
 The project also includes research investigating the kinds of language and literacy skills learned in preparatory instruction.
 Valu can also be used to assess other pupils in addition to those in preparatory instruction or learning Finnish as a second language.
 The information it produces on pupil multiliteracies is needed in practical teaching and in organising support for learning.
 Valu also makes visible the diversity of texts and literacies in different disciplines.

 The project is being carried out by the University of Helsinki’s Centre for Educational Assessment in collaboration with the Education Division of the City of Helsinki.
-The project is receiving funding from the Finnish National Agency for Education in the form of an operating grant awarded to the Lukuliike literacy programme.
+The first part of the project was funded by the National Agency for Education.
+In the current phase (Valu2), funding is granted by the City of Helsinki.

 This project examines the new pupil grouping introduced in the City of Kerava in relation to the learning, motivation, wellbeing and school-related experiences of lower secondary school pupils as well as the educational choices of guardians.
 The goal is to investigate how pupil groupings, especially emphasized learning paths affect development of pupils’ skills, wellbeing and experiences as well as the views of guardians in the Finnish urban environment of the 2020s.
 The research project comprises three work packages where survey, interview and registry data are utilised to determine the following: 1) Are there differences in the learning, wellbeing and motivation of lower secondary school pupils A) between pupils on different emphasized learning paths and B) between pupils’ learning in accordance with the redesign and pupils adhering to the old model?
 2) How are the educational choices of adolescents constructed in comprehensive school and how do guardians perceive the emphasized learning paths in relation to one another?
 3) What kinds of experiences do adolescents have of different ways of grouping affecting their everyday school life?